TinuCH1976/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 4.5.1 =
+* Fixed: Changed registration method for actions to avoid problem on some installations of Wordpress
+* Added: New notification icon on moderate section to indicate if any links need to be moderated
+* Updated french and danish translations

 = 4.5 =
 * Redesign of the admin pages and restructuring of entire code base